LuxxProd/extract_bsp_materials/README.md

 # extract_bsp_materials

-A Python tool to extract materials from Counter-Strike: Source BSP files.
-This restores original textures on stripped maps by extracting materials from the original CS:S map files.
+A Python tool to extract materials from BSP files.
+This restores original textures on stripped maps by extracting materials from the original map files.

 ## Features